 PROJECT OVERVIEW

-Grade: 6
+Grade: 7

 Main Subject: Mathematics

-Big Idea: Understanding Fractions, and Decimal Operations (Multiplication)
+Big Idea: Understanding relationships between multiple shapes and their areas

-Title: GETTING STRONGER WITH NUMBERS
+Title: EXPLORING AREA

-Strand: Number
+Strand: Shape and Space

-Duration: 1-2 weeks
+Duration: 2-3 weeks

 Materials: Internet Accessible Device (if available), paper, pencil, non-permanent surface (personal white board) and dry erase markers

-Short Description: This collection of tasks is designed around the concept of number, more specifically understanding fractions, using decimal operations, and order of operations.
-The six main sections (coloured blocks on Slide 6 of PowerPoint) represent independent sets of three-part learning experiences that could function effectively as 45minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on the situation and accessibility to technology and connectivity.
+Short Description: This collection of tasks is designed around the concept of Space and Shape, specifically using direct or indirect measurement to solve problems.
+The sections (coloured blocks on slide 6 of the PowerPoint) represent independent sets of learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on your situation and access to technology and connectivity.